harrietrs/rap-community-of-practice/docs/training_resources/python/project-structure-and-packaging.md

 - The next level down contains the meaty parts of the code.
 By organising the code into logical sections, we make it easier to understand but also to maintain and test.
 Moreover, tucking the complex code out of the way means that users don't need to understand everything about the code all at once.
   - The `data_connections.py` file handles reading data in and writing data back out.
 Since we know that this code will have to migrate to Data Refinery soon, it makes sense to have an interface here.
 The plan is that when we move to Data Refinery, this should be the only code we need to change.
   - The `field_definitions.py` file contains the definitions for each of the fields (columns) derived in the process.
-By abstracting these definitions out of the code and making them reuseable, we achieve some great benefits.
+By abstracting these definitions out of the code and making them reusable, we achieve some great benefits.
 First, it becomes much easier to maintain.
 When the specifications change next year, we only need to make the change in one location.
 Next, it becomes much easier to test.
 We write unit tests for each of these definitions and can then reuse these definitions in many places without increasing risk.
   - The `processing_steps.py` file contains the core business logic of the diabetes data.
 We could consider breaking this down into further steps.

 Note that we never store passwords or any sensitive credentials in the repo to prevent the situation where it can mistakenly committed into the git.
 There are several ways to deal with the secret, keys and passwords such as using Git Hooks or final cleansing process before publishing.